Sustainable Apparel and Textiles Conference USA

 Back to agenda

-2025 became the year of the tariff.
-Average US duties on apparel and footwear jumped from 13 percent to 54 percent and still remain above historic norms (Business of Fashion).
+In 2025, average US duties on apparel and footwear jumped from 13 percent to 54 percent and still remain above historic norms (Business of Fashion).
 The impact was immediate: sudden cost spikes, disrupted planning, and stalled improvements to purchasing practices, as reflected in the Better Buying 2025 Garment Industry Scorecard.
+In 2026, the Hormuz Strait crisis — disrupting oil and fertilizer flows — has added a further layer of cascading risk, compounding pressure on an already strained system.

-The shock exposed how fragile dominant sourcing models are and underscored the need for a reset.
-Payment terms, price floors, volume commitments, and accurate forecasting are effectively climate and resilience policy because they determine whether suppliers across tiers can invest in efficiency, decarbonisation, and worker support.
+These shocks haven’t undone the system — they’ve exposed how fragile it always was.
+Payment terms, price floors, volume commitments, and accurate forecasting are effectively climate and resilience policy: they determine whether suppliers across tiers can invest in efficiency, decarbonization, and worker support.
 Resilience cannot be built on short-term contracts.

 Brands that collaborate closely with suppliers have weathered the disruption best.
 But what does real partnership look like?